PBRjr/obsidian-eberron-notes/Campaign Notes-merged.md

 ### Concept

 Aeren is a cunning and charming half-elf Artificer with a mind for pattern recognition.
 He is also Miri's mentor.
-He discovered information within House Cannith suggesting some members were involved with dark forces, and may have had something to do with the [[Day of Mourning]].
+He has always been a curious and inquisitive mind.
+He noticed the modern warforged are an exponential improvement on the original, in addition to their newfound sentience.
+Since then, he's been obsessed with a single burning question: What changed?

 ### Description

-- Appearance: Aeren is a spry, wiry young half-elf with short ruffled hair, bright green eyes, and a perpetual half-smile.
+- Appearance: Aeren is a middle-aged half-elf with short ruffled hair, bright green eyes, and a perpetual half-smile.

 - Personality: He is naturally curious, friendly, and charismatic but also a shrewd investigator.

 - Mannerisms: He is constantly probing, searching, and looking for hidden meanings.
 He has a knack for pattern recognition.

+### Workshop
+Aeren's workshop is located in *Everbright, Middle Menthis* and is rather unassuming on the outside.

+The interior is filled with small contraptions, decorations, and bland but functional furniture.
+Lit by Everbright lanterns, it has a cozy feel.
+It has 3 stories, the uppers mostly serving as guest rooms.

+The only other resident is *Piston*, a short machination who is Aeren's clockwork assistant.
+He is able to take simple commands, however he is not sentient.

 ### Backstory

 A proficient and acclaimed artificer of House Cannith (invented the Everbright lantern), Aeren holds the title of the youngest Master Artificer [[House Cannith]] has ever known.
 Having been born outside of the Dragonmarked house to an Elven mother and human father, Aeren is also the only Master Artificer that does not bare a *Mark of Making.

 After becoming a Master Artificer, he was gifted an old and almost forgotten workshop to use as his own.
-While he was cleaning it up and making it his own, he came across some old schematics written in a strange script.
-He attempted to decrypt them, however was unsuccessful.
-These documents belonged to Yelena and Norbit Wolfsbane, Geralt's parents.
-This was their workshop, before they deserted.
+He was always obsessed with the great warforged creations, though his probing questions were always met with standard answers.
+The mystery only served to intrigue Aeren more.

+After some investigation, Aeren dug up old documents that listed required strange components for a new theoretical creation.
+The document was signed by Yelena and Norbit Wolfsbane.

+### Group Patron
+Compensation
+- 10gp x party level x days worked on mission

+Benefits
+- 10% discount on services
+- House agent independence
+- Free board at Aeren's workshop
 ### Motivations

 - Alignment: Chaotic Good
-- Short term goals: Decode the schematics
+- Short term goals: Hire the party to search Geralt's parents old workshop.
-- Long term aspirations: Deduce the role House Cannith played in the [[Day of Mourning]]
+- Long term aspirations: Understand the secrets of what gifted the modern warforged sentience.

-### Abilities & Powers

-- Statblock: Use standard Rogue class stats from PHB
-- Skills & Expertise: Excellent investigator and information gatherer.
-- Special Abilities: Insightful Fighting, Sneak Attack

 ### Allies & Enemies